 For example, if your target audience is millennials, you’ll want your messaging to be personal and transparent.
 According to Entrepreneur, social media has influenced over 60 percent of millennials’ decisions.
 With this said, you’ll want to make sure you have a strong social media presence.
 Millennials prefer mobile over desktop so you’ll want your website to be mobile-friendly and visible on a reservation and waitlist mobile app.
 These are just a few ideas to help build your strategy of increasing lunch sales.

-Off-Premise Dining
+Off-Premise Dining and Lunch Sales

 Before implementing off-premise dining you’ll want to consider several factors.
 Will you choose a digital ordering partner or do in-house delivery?
 Digital ordering partners will charge a commission per ticket but you’ll also be exposed to a network of diners on their app.
 You’ll also want to think about where customers will pick up their orders.
 Will you need a takeout station?
 What menu items will you offer and what packaging will you use?
 Menu items should be quick to prepare and preserve the taste if it’s not eaten right away.
 Packaging should be considerate of the food temperatures of the items.
 When you’re ready to start, make sure you’re fully prepared to launch an off-premise dining strategy.